A report of concern initiates a preliminary review and explanation of services:

 If you file a criminal report, you will work with campus police and/or local law enforcement where the offense occurred.
 Law enforcement or victim advocates can talk with you and explain the criminal justice process and rights of crime victims.
 Remember that filing a criminal report is different and separate from filing a Title IX report or formal complaint.

 - Do not contact the alleged victim.
 Contact with the alleged victim could lead to additional accusations of retaliation, intimidation or other policy violations.
+For shared work, educational or living situations:

 If a Title IX Coordinator notifies you that you have been accused of sexual misconduct, you have the right to due process which includes the right to: